velazqua/480-pi-project/README.md

   - ./start_client.bat (Windows) (Untested)

 Note: IP is hardcoded into the sampleClient program.
 Our IP is 137.207.74.151 with port number 2024.
+Our Pi is connected to the CS-WL-2 network.